HandsOnDataViz/book/chart/README.md

 # Chart Your Data
-*by [Jack Dougherty](../introduction/who.md), last updated February 23, 2017*
+*by [Jack Dougherty](../introduction/who.md), last updated February 28, 2017*

-Charts can be a greater way to visualize your data and pull readers deeper into the story.
-Even if your data contains geographical information, in some cases a chart may tell your story better than a map.
+Visualize your data with a chart to pull readers deeper into the story.
+Even if it contains geographical information, sometimes a chart tells your story better than a map.
 But good charts require careful thought about how to communicate insights to your audience.
-This chapter features design principles and tools to create interactive charts (rather than static images), which you can embed in your website.
+This chapter features design principles and free tools to create interactive charts that you can embed in your website.

 ## Create a meaningful interactive chart
 1) [Draw and write your data story](../../choose/draw) as shown in a previous chapter.
 What questions do you want to explore, or insights that you want to explain?
 Sketch a simple picture and write down main ideas to capture your vision on paper.